Pylons/deform/CONTRIBUTING.rst

     pip install tox  # System wide installation tox

-This will run tests for Python 2.x, Python 3.x, PyPy, functional, coverage, and documentation.
+This will run tests for Python 2.x, Python 3.x, PyPy, functional3, coverage, and documentation.

 Functional tests
 ----------------

-All features must be covered by functional tests and have example use.
-We use the following for running functional tests:
+All features must be covered by functional3 tests and have example use.
+We use the following for running functional3 tests:

 * Firefox 45 ESR (see :ref:`preparing-compatible-browser`)
 * `gettext <https://www.gnu.org/software/gettext/>`_
 * `tox <https://tox.readthedocs.io/en/latest/>`_
 * `deformdemo <https://github.com/pylons/deformdemo>`_

-If you add or change a feature that reduces test coverage or causes a functional test to fail, then you also must submit a pull request to the `deformdemo <https://github.com/pylons/deformdemo>`_ repository to go along with your functional test change to deform.
+If you add or change a feature that reduces test coverage or causes a functional3 test to fail, then you also must submit a pull request to the `deformdemo <https://github.com/pylons/deformdemo>`_ repository to go along with your functional3 test change to deform.

 .. warning::